Phurga/obsidian_vault/concepts/land use.md

 https://blog.google/products/earth/dynamic-world-land-cover-data/ ([[google]])
 #### european
 [[LUCAS]]
-### france
+#### france
 [[CES OSO – THEIA]]
 ## quantification
 Land use is considered to be an occupation of land and occupation infers a use over time.
 This means the conventional unit for land use is **surface multiplied with time** (e.g. ha.year).

-Some studies measure land use in ha, assuming implicitely a result for one year.
+>[!warning] Some studies measure land use in ha, assuming implicitely a result for one year.
 This can be misleading when the occupation does not occur for a full year, such as for agricultural land with crop rotations, and when the occupation occurs for more than one year, such as for forestry with trees occupying land for decades.
 ## impacts of land use in LCA
 See [[LCIA method for land use impacts on ecosystem quality]]

-## Global land use
+## global land use stats
 ![[OurWorldInData2019_global_land_use_food.png|600]]
 ## See also
 [[habitat transformation|land use change]]